 As part of our project, we made a VfM analysis for the project E18 Raision keskusta for which FTIA (Väylävirasto) has made a roadplan15.
-This roadplan is now waiting for approval at Traficom (the Finnish Transport and Energy Agency).
+This roadplan has been approved in June 2022 by Traficom (The Finnish Transport and Energy Agency).
 The project has been included in FTIA's investmentplan for 2021-2028.